Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/prcalloncefn.rst

 -----------

 The function is called to perform the initialization desired.
-The function is expected to return a ``PRStatus`` indicating the outcome of the process.
+The function is expected to return a :ref:`PRStatus` indicating the outcome of the process.